ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobInitReq.prepare_inits` are all distinct.
 If not, then the Helper MUST fail the job with error `invalidMessage`.

-To process the aggregation job, the Helper computes an outbound prepare step for each report share.
+To process the aggregation job, the Helper computes a response for each report share.
 This includes the following structures:

 ~~~ tls-presentation
 enum {